chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 * 1.0.0-alpha
 * 1.0.0-alpha.1

+## Application dependencies without Semantic Versioning

+As of XL Deploy version 7.2.0, you can create a simple, one-to-one dependency on a deployment package that does not use the Semantic Versioning naming convention.

+**Note:** This type of application dependency does not support version ranges.

 ## Version ranges

 You can use parentheses and square brackets to version dependency ranges.
 The range formats are: